vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-to-0710.md

 To load the checkpoint, find more information in the [restart network guide](../how-to/restart-network.md#load-checkpoint)

 1. One of the validators will adjust [the genesis file ↗](https://github.com/vegaprotocol/networks/blob/master/testnet2/genesis.json) in the [Vega Protocol networks repository ↗](https://github.com/vegaprotocol/networks).
-You also may ask the vega team member to review it.
+You also may ask a Vega team member to review it.
 2. The person responsible for updating genesis needs to create a PR with changes.
 3. All of the validators need to accept changes and approve the PR.
 4. Approved PR must be merged by one of the validators.